 The forest structure in AD is where things start to resemble a botanical garden.
 A forest is the top-level container that encompasses everything in your AD deployment.
 Within a forest, you have trees (collections of domains), and within trees, you have domains.
 It’s hierarchical, but not in the rigid, corporate-ladder sense.

-Trust relationships between domains allow users from one domain to access resources in another.
-It’s like having a VIP pass that works at multiple venues – convenient, but you need to be careful about who gets one.
+Trust relationships between domains let users from one domain access resources in another.
+It’s like having a VIP pass that works at multiple venues, convenient, but you need to be careful about who gets one.

 Organisational Units (OUs) are containers that help you organise these objects logically.
 Think of them as folders in a filing cabinet, except these folders can have security policies attached to them.
 You might have an OU for “Sales Department” containing all sales staff user accounts, their computers, and relevant security groups.

-The real power of OUs becomes apparent when you start applying Group Policy Objects (GPOs).
+The real power of OUs shows up when you start applying Group Policy Objects (GPOs).
 Want to enforce a stricter password policy for IT administrators?
 Create an OU for them and apply a specific GPO.
 Need to deploy software only to the marketing team?
 Their OU gets a software deployment GPO.

 Quick Tip: When designing your OU structure, think about how you’ll delegate administrative tasks and apply policies, not just how your org chart looks.
 A well-designed OU structure can save hours of administrative work down the line.